 Hi there!
 My name is José Navas, thanks for following us!

 In these lines you can read how I changed my life, learning how to sail and pursuing my dreams.
-I ended up founding CharterAlia and working and living on my own Lagoon catamaran.
+I ended up founding CharterAlia and working and living on my own catamaran.

 Disoriented, debt-ridden and discouraged I decided to take a sabbatical year and devote myself, body and soul, to learn how to sail, hoping to leave the bad times behind.
-For years I loved the idea of adventure, freedom and peace I imagined when I saw a sailboat sailing "away from the madding crowd".
+For years I loved the idea of adventure, freedom and peace I imagined when I saw a sailboat sailing “away from the madding crowd”.
 I had begun several sea adventure books but I never had time to finish them.
-As the dreams we all have, we always think that someday we will make them come true, but gradually those dreams are getting trapped by the daily routine and obligations we impose on ourselves so they fade out along our life.
+Most of the dreams we all bear, we always think that someday we will make them come true, but gradually those dreams are getting trapped by the daily routine and obligations we impose on ourselves so they fade out along our life.

 It wasn’t just sailing per se, but also the livelihood, the day by day of the uncomfortable but rewarding life on board was just perfect for someone with my concerns.
 It definitely kept my head continuously busy, and thus free of other negative thoughts.
 When I finally had a moment of relaxation, I was so tired physically and psychologically that my only thoughts were sleeping and resting.
 I had never slept so soundly, even when sometimes I had to wake up in the middle of the night to drop my second anchor.